OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-078.md

 ## Psalm 78:2

-> I will open my mouth in a parable;
+> I will speak in parables;
-> I will tell riddles of old,
+> I will share ancient riddles,

 ## Psalm 78:3

 > Which we have heard and known,
-> And our fathers have told us.
+> And which our ancestors have shared with us.

 ## Psalm 78:4

-> We will not conceal them from their children,
+> We will not hide them from their children,
-> But we will tell the generation to come the praises of the Lord,
+> But we will declare to the next generation the praises of the Lord,
-> And His power and His wondrous works that He has done.
+> And His power and the marvellous works He has accomplished.

 ---

 ## Psalm 78:5

 > For He established a testimony in Jacob,
-> And appointed a law in Israel,
+> And set a law in Israel,
-> Which He commanded our fathers
+> Which He instructed our ancestors
-> That they were to teach them to their children,
+> That they should teach to their children,

 ## Psalm 78:6

-> So that the generation to come would know, the children yet to be born,
+> So that the next generation would know, the children yet to be born,
-> That they would arise and tell them to their children,
+> That they would rise and tell them to their children,

 ## Psalm 78:7

-> So that they would put their confidence in God
+> So that they would place their trust in God
-> And not forget the works of God,
+> And not forget the deeds of God,
-> But comply with His commandments,
+> But adhere to His commandments,

 ## Psalm 78:8

-> And not be like their fathers,
+> And not be like their ancestors,
 > A stubborn and rebellious generation,
 > A generation that did not prepare its heart,
 > And whose spirit was not faithful to God.